gsmendoza/napybara/README.md

 ## Adding custom methods to a Napybara element

-We can add new methods to a Napybara element with plain Ruby:
+You can add new methods to a Napybara element with plain Ruby:

 ```ruby
 let(:messages_page) do